katspaugh/youtube-flashcards/README.md

  * Import the cards TSV into a deck.
 There are 4 fields in the TSV: original subtitle, translated subtitle, image and audio.

 <img width="635" alt="screen shot 2016-05-25 at 10 15 31" src="https://cloud.githubusercontent.com/assets/381895/15532887/455f63d6-2262-11e6-8533-8db8fad228a7.png">

+## Offline videos
+You can also create cards from local files other than from YouTube.
+The script requires that the subtitles are in the VTT format.
+To convert from SRT and other formats, use http://www.webvtt.org/ or https://github.com/nwoltman/srt-to-vtt-converter.